pkarun/houseconstructionguide.com/content/posts/what-happens-when-toilet-pit-is-full.md

 That's it.

-Based on this experience, I will be writing a guide & adding [inside members area](/products/) on how to plan a septic tank properly during your house construction so it gets easy during maintenance time.
+Based on this experience, ~~I will be writing a guide~~ I have writen a [toilet septic tank guide](/toilet-septic-tank-guide/) & adding [inside members area](/products/) on how to plan a septic tank properly during your house construction so it gets easy during maintenance time.

 This guide is unnecessary if UGD (Underground Drainage) is available.